Mandatory E-invoicing in Belgium

 Learn how to get your company ready to exchange documents in accordance with regulations in Belgium

-Belgium has already started introducing mandatory e-invoicing for B2G transactions in a phased manner.
+Belgium has already introduced mandatory e-invoicing for B2G transactions.
 The Ministry of Finance does not intend to stop there, and it is likely that Belgium will start partially introducing mandatory B2B e-invoicing from July 2024.

-All Belgian public bodies are already obliged to be able to receive and process electronic invoices in the context of public procurement.
-This new national legislation broadens the scope of the Directive and makes it mandatory for all federal government suppliers to issue electronic invoices (transposition of Directive 2014/55/EU).
+All Belgian public bodies are already obliged to be able to receive and process electronic invoices in the context of public procurement, which makes it mandatory for all federal government suppliers to issue electronic invoices (transposition of Directive 2014/55/EU).
+This obligation applies to contracts above EUR 30,000, and from October 2023 it will also cover contracts below this amount.
+Invoices below EUR 3,000 are exempt.

-The timeline for implementing B2G e-invoicing in Belgium is as follows:
+The implementation plan for mandatory e-invoicing in B2B relationships is as follows:

 Belgium is likely to adopt the PEPPOL framework, the standard for B2B e-invoicing, which is also used for B2G transactions.
 The Belgian tax authorities will probably adopt the "four-corner model" as a base.